nisarkhanatwork/rocksample_deeprl/README.md

 ## Just another DeepRL Rock Sampler program ready for tuning
 Reinforcement Learning is nothing but an agent learning after getting a reward for its action in an environment in a loop.
-And the agent learns a particular function which maps observations to actions in this process.
+And the agent learns a particular function which maps observations(of the environment) to actions in this process.
 This function is learned using deep learning in Deep Reinforcement Learning(DeepRL).

 I thought of getting some understanding about DeepRL by working on a sample program and came across a ![gym by Dixant Mittal](https://github.com/dixantmittal/mctsnet) which is about a rover picking up 1s and avoiding 0s.
 The actual program has a MCTS(Monte Carlo Tree Search) implementation and its output looks like this: